gobby/libinfinity/README.md

   Infinote plugin implementing real-time collaborative text editing
 - **libinftextgtk:**
   Implements the InfTextBuffer interface with a GtkTextBuffer as backend
+- **libinfinoted-plugin-manager:**
+  Provides an interface to infinoted for plugins.

 ## Requirements